-After you have upgraded Oracle Grid Infrastructure 12c Release 2 (12.2), you can install individual software patches by downloading them from My Oracle Support.
+After you have upgraded Oracle Grid Infrastructure 21c, you can install individual software patches by downloading them from My Oracle Support.

-- About Individual (One-Off) Oracle Grid Infrastructure Patches Download Oracle ASM one-off patch and apply it to Oracle Grid Infrastructure using the OPatch Utility. - About Oracle Grid Infrastructure Software Patch Levels Review this topic to understand how to apply patches for Oracle ASM and Oracle Clusterware. - Patching Oracle Grid Infrastructure to a Software Patch Level Starting with Oracle Grid Infrastructure 12c Release 1 (12.1), a new cluster state called "Rolling Patch" is available.
-This mode is similar to the existing "Rolling Upgrade" mode in terms of the Oracle ASM operations allowed in this quiesce state.
+- About Individual Oracle Grid Infrastructure Patches Download Oracle ASM individual (one-off) patch and apply it to Oracle Grid Infrastructure using the OPatchAuto utility. - About Oracle Grid Infrastructure Software Patch Levels Review this topic to understand how to apply patches for Oracle ASM and Oracle Clusterware. - Patching Oracle Grid Infrastructure Review these topics to patch Oracle Grid Infrastructure in different stages of installation or upgrade.

-About Individual (One-Off) Oracle Grid Infrastructure Patches
+About Individual Oracle Grid Infrastructure Patches

-Download Oracle ASM one-off patch and apply it to Oracle Grid Infrastructure using the OPatch Utility.
+Download Oracle ASM individual (one-off) patch and apply it to Oracle Grid Infrastructure using the OPatchAuto utility.

 Individual patches are called one-off patches.
-An Oracle ASM one-off patch is available for a specific released release of Oracle ASM.
-If a patch you want is available, then you can download the patch and apply it to Oracle ASM using the OPatch Utility.
+An Oracle ASM one-off patch is available for a specific release of Oracle ASM.
+If a patch you want is available, then you can download the patch and apply it to Oracle ASM using the OPatchAuto Utility.
 The OPatch inventory keeps track of the patches you have installed for your release of Oracle ASM.
-If there is a conflict between the patches you have installed and patches you want to apply, then the OPatch Utility advises you of these conflicts.
+If there is a conflict between the patches you have installed and patches you want to apply, then the OPatchAuto Utility advises you of these conflicts.